Welly wanging

 Welly throwing, also known as welly hoying, welly wanging and boot throwing, is a sport in which competitors are required to throw a Wellington boot as far as possible.
 The sport appears to have originated in the West Country of England in the 1970s, and rapidly became a popular activity at village fêtes and fundraising events across Britain.

 Rules

 Depending on local custom, different rules are applied to the sport.
 In parts of Somerset, for example, the boot is filled with water before being thrown.
 Some competitions allow a run up before releasing the boot, while others require the throw to be made from a standing position—which may be enforced by making the thrower stand in an empty dustbin.
 In Welbury, North Yorkshire, the size of the boot thrown must be large enough to comfortably fit the foot of the thrower.
-Other competitions, such as the Upperthon Welly Wanging Championships specify the size of the boot and the manufacturer.
+Other competitions, such as the Upperthong Welly Wanging Championships specify the size of the boot and the manufacturer.